mlang/bmc/README.txt

     Windows and deal with them in the most flexible way.
 Unicode is to be prefered internally, always.
 Is Unicode Braille supported on Windows in the command prompt?
-Currently unit test input data is all encoded with UTF-(.
+Currently unit test input data is all encoded with UTF-8.
 Figure out if this is a problem on Windows.
 * Improve error reporting during parsing: Some useful diagnostics are already printed, but in many other cases the parser does not produce helpful error messages.
 It can be quite hard to start a braille music piece